• Home

 Event: WPT® Prime Cambodia (Jan 2025)

-At the final table, he used post-flop maneuvering and well-timed aggression to navigate the late stages of the tournament.
+At the final table, he used post-flop manoeuvring and well-timed aggression to navigate the late stages of the tournament.
 During that run, he played aggressively.
-For example, in one match he check-raised with a flop of 7-4-2, turned a King, then bluffed on the river to go all in and won with a full house (7s).
+For example, in one match, he check-raised with a flop of 7-4-2, turned a King, then bluffed on the river to go all in and won with a full house (7s).

-With a decade of poker tournaments under his belt already, the Canadian looks to have placed himself as one to watch for future, with the Prime stop also cementing Cambodia’s role as a key hub for Asian poker.
+With a decade of poker tournaments under his belt, the Canadian looks to have positioned himself as one to watch for the future, with the Prime stop also cementing Cambodia’s role as a key hub for Asian poker.

 Total prize pool$1,375,880